gnss-sdr/geniuss-place/_posts/2016-06-28-understanding-data-types.md

 ### What happens after Channels?

-Your duty as user when configuring GNSS-SDR, in the matters related to data types, ends when delivering samples to _Channels_.
-After that, all the information is handled by an object of an internal class ([check out its API](https://github.com/gnss-sdr/gnss-sdr/blob/master/src/core/system_parameters/gnss_synchro.h) if you are curious) and the results of the whole processing are then delivered in standard formats such as [RINEX](https://en.wikipedia.org/wiki/RINEX), [RTCM 104](https://en.wikipedia.org/wiki/RTCM) or [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language), among others.
+Your duty as a user when configuring GNSS-SDR, in matters related to data types, ends when delivering samples to _Channels_.
+After that, all the information is handled by an object of an internal class ([check out its API](https://github.com/gnss-sdr/gnss-sdr/blob/master/src/core/system_parameters/gnss_synchro.h) if you are curious) and the results of the whole processing are then delivered in standard formats such as [RINEX](https://en.wikipedia.org/wiki/RINEX), [RTCM 104](https://en.wikipedia.org/wiki/RTCM), or [KML](https://en.wikipedia.org/wiki/Keyhole_Markup_Language), among others.